altimmons/LangNotes/Linux/ShellNotes.md

 Remove all but the trailing suffix.

-Let’s say I’m reading a file nested deeply in a directory structure.
+Let's say I'm reading a file nested deeply in a directory structure.
 When I finish editing the file, I realize that there are some other operations I want to do in that directory and that they would be more easily accomplished if I were _in_ that directory.
 I can use :h to help get me there.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)